 While more research on this is required, a 2011 article posted on The Canadian Journal of Gastroenterology and Hepatology suggested that sucralose might be the culprit behind inflammatory bowel disease including both ulcerative colitis and Crohn’s disease (14).

 Negatively Affects Gut Bacteria

 In 2008 a study was done on male rats using splenda, the artificial sweetener that currently contains the highest amounts of sucralose.
 The 24 weeks study was done to find out is sucralose bad and sucralose side effects on the gut.
-At the end of the first 12 weeks researchers found that this sweetener causes a reduction in beneficial fecal microflora, increased fecal pH, and enhanced expression levels of P-glycoprotein, CYP3A4, and CYP2D1 – which decreases the amount of nutrients you can absorb (6).
+At the end of the first 12 weeks researchers found that this sweetener causes a reduction in beneficial fecal microflora, increased fecal pH, and enhanced expression levels of P-glycoprotein, CYP3A4, and CYP2D1 – which can limit the bioavailability of drugs taken orally (6).

 Is Sucralose Keto Friendly?